yonasuriv/Portfolio/README.md

 #### It is possible to learn Back-End without Front-End?

 Yes, it is, although it will be much more complicated, and the hiring managers will most likely reject you.

-### One last thing

-But not less important, **Orthography**.

-Try to write not only clean code, but clearly and without spelling errors.

-You can use the help of third-party applications, such as extensions for your browser or code editor.